pattihis/simple-cpt/simple-cpt/README.txt

 == Frequently Asked Questions ==

+= When is “Simple CPT” needed?  =

+Whenever you need to extend the functionality of your Wordpress site with your own type of content then you can create custom post types.
+Creating custom post types for books, movies, reviews, products and so on, can transform your website from a blogging platform to a custom software solution e.g. a bookstore, a movie database, a product listing site etc.

 = What can I create with the “Simple CPT” plugin?  =

 With the “Simple CPT” plugin you can easily create custom post types (Books, Cars, Movies, Songs etc.) and custom taxonomies (Brand, Color, Type, Genre etc.)

+= When are custom Taxonomies needed?  =

+Your regular blog posts use Categories and Tags to create an organization structure.
+Those build-in taxonomies can also be associated to any custom post type you create with Simple CPT.
+However, the same organization doesn’t necessarily make sense for custom post types.
+For a “book” custom post type, ideally you’d like to have the option to specify the book’s author, the page count, genre, publisher and other book-specific data.
+This is when you create custom taxonomies and you associate them with your custom post type(s).

-= Does “Simple CPT” reuqire any technical knowledge? =
+= Does “Simple CPT” require coding, file editing or any technical knowledge? =

 Absolutely not.
 All you need to do is to fill up some text fields and select some options with dropdowns and your CPT will be ready.
+Check out the screenshots below.

 = Is the “Simple CPT” plugin compatible with my theme/plugins? =

 Of course!
-The “Simple CPT” plugin is compatible with any theme/plugin.
+The “Simple CPT” plugin is compatible with any theme/plugin that follows WordPress coding standards.

 == Screenshots ==

-1. Plugin Overview
+1. Plugin overview page
-2. CPT admin table
+2. Custom Post Types admin table
+3. Custom Taxonomies admin table
-3. Add new Custom Post Type
+4. Add a new Custom Post Type
+5. Edit a custom Taxonomy

 == Changelog ==